numoniam/java_basic/README.md

 # java_basic
-This repository contain various java basic that done by me during the lerning  java language
+This repository contain various java basic program that done by me during the lerning  java language